lovullo/libliza-php/README.md

 Framework](https://github.com/lovullo/liza) server.

+## How To Use
+This library is available on Packagist.
+To use, install via composer.

+## Hacking
+See `README.hacking` for information on hacking libliza-php, including instructions for deploying to Packagist.

 ## License
 libliza-php is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free